nianogo/IAPHS_workshop_2022/README.md

 # IAPHS_workshop_2022
-This is the code used to illustrate the methods for the workshop
+This is the code used to illustrate the Difference-in-difference and Synthetic control methods for the workshop.